 - Keyboarding II – Formatting

 - Topics I – Early Childhood Education

-With dual credit programs, you come to MCC during your regular school day to take classes, and the credit you earn counts toward your high school graduation requirements, and it also counts as college credit at MCC.
-These college credits may also transfer to other community colleges and four year schools.
-The following is a list of Dual Credit Programs offered at MCC:
+When you participate in a dual credit program, you come to MCC during your regular school day to take classes.
+The credit you earn counts toward your high school graduation requirements, and it also counts as college credit at MCC.
+These college credits may also transfer to other community colleges and four-year schools.
+MCC offers these dual credit programs:

 - Meet with your high school counselor or home school official and obtain permission to enroll in selected course(s).
 Remember, you must meet all prerequisites for the course(s).